How long will it take to wrap my vehicle?

 Definitely!
 Wrapping has an advantage over the paint because of less intensive preparations and application.
 The cost for wrap might vary depending on vehicle size but it requires less amount of time than paint.
-The paint job requires disassembling all the parts, whereas wrap can be done without that.
-Additionally, the wrap has easy repairs while scratch on paint requires grinding, repainting, and more.
+The paint job requires disassembling all the parts, whereas wrapping can be done without that.
+Additionally, the wrap has easy repairs while scratches on paint require grinding, repainting, and more.

 Is vehicle wrap advertising effective?

 Yes!
-Vehicle advertising can be the most effective and efficient form of out of marketing.
+Vehicle advertising can be the most effective and efficient form of marketing.
 It makes a great first impression and stands out from other cars on the road.
-It acts as a moving billboard for your business and therefore, possibilities from mobile exposure are nearly endless.
+It acts as a moving billboard for your business and therefore, possibilities for mobile exposure are nearly endless.